 That's what you get.

-You're getting your coffee, the way you talk about things, you're getting exactly the what you do to others now happening to you.
+You're getting exactly what you do to others now happening to you.

 Yeah, pretty much.

-Had to work hard on that Sean Twitter radio.
+Had to work hard on that, Sean.

-Let me tell you one other thing about this thing, you know.
+Let me tell you one other thing about this thing, you know?

-Yeah, you don't have them though.
+Yeah, you don't have them, though.

 I do.